eoumenwa/Dare.ioProjects/PROJECT 9: Tooling Website deployment automation with Continuous Integration. Introduction to Jenkins.md

 _images/send_build.png

-Configure it to send all files probuced by the build into our previouslys define remote directory.
+Configure it to send all files produced by the build into our previously define remote directory.
 In our case we want to copy all files and directories - so we use **.
 If you want to apply some particular pattern to define which files to send - use this syntax.

 _images/send_build1.png